Jarno458/TsModTemplate/README.md

 * Replace the dependencies to FNA.dll and Timespinner with your own local copies in the copy of your Timespinner instalation
 * Change the build output path to point to the copy of your Timespinner instalation

+You will find most of fun stuff, inside GameplayScreen as this class is active while playing ingame (so not in main menu)

 Happy modding

 Example of how to use some of the code provided or more advanced usecases can be found in the [Timespinner Randomizer](https://github.com/Jarno458/TsRandomizer)